Jewish-Medieval Heritage of Erfurt

 Can I buy tickets online?

-Online ticket purchasing may be possible; check the official website for current options and pricing.
+Ticket purchasing options may vary; check the official website for current information on online ticket availability.

 Are there restrooms and cafes?